zwazoe/router-post/README.md

  7. Lets say you want to add additional fields.
-Fields that you are not getting from the database.
+Fields that you are not getting from the datasource (req.body).

  if you want to add an additional field to the data.
 Let's say you want to created to default updated_at to Date.now().
  You will do the following:

  ````
  	data.updated_at = Date.now();
 	routerPost.findPostOne(Place, [ data, req, res ], { id: data.id }, [])

  ````